Codemmunity-io/Codemmunity_Backend/README.md

 - Pull the most recent code by running `git pull` in your terminal
 - Run the setup shell scripts for your operating system (.ps1 is powershell)
 - Run `node app.js` to start the server
+- You can use `npm run dev` command for the server to update dynamically with file changes